YikSanChan/site/pages/posts/free-and-simple-directory-listing-with-vercel.md

 ## Directory listing with Vercel

-Step 1: in the project root directory, create a directory (I call it `_serve`, you can pick whatever name you like) and put all the files you want to serve in that directory.
+**Step 1**: In the project root directory, create a directory (I call it `_serve`, you can pick whatever name you like) and put all the files you want to serve in that directory.
 Also, run `git init` to version control the root directory.

 ```
 |____ .git